chronomustard/Photomaker_Colab/README.md

 ## Paper

-Read about the underlying methodology and research behind Photomaker in our paper:
+Read about the underlying methodology and research behind Photomaker in the research paper:

 [https://arxiv.org/abs/2312.04461](https://arxiv.org/abs/2312.04461)

 ## Page

-Visit our project page for more information and updates:
+Visit the official project page for more information and updates:

 [https://photo-maker.github.io/](https://photo-maker.github.io/)